 How to make it (with photos)

-- Gluten-Free Pie Crusts - I 10/10 recommend my Homemade Gluten-Free Pie Crust recipe!
-It's made with just 4 ingredients that you probably have already (all butter, no shortening).
+I recommend my easy hands-free Homemade Gluten-Free Pie Crust recipe!
+It's made with just 4 ingredients (gluten-free flour, butter, salt, and sugar) and is very quick in a food processor.
 The recipe is vegan and dairy-free with dairy-free butter.
-Make them ahead of time to keep this recipe super simple and quick!

-- Apples - Any sweet and crisp apple variety will do.
+Any sweet and crisp apple variety will do.
 I used envy apples and honeycrisp apples in my recipe trials.
 Sally's Baking Addiction has a good guide on the best apples for baking if you're curious to read more.

 - Preheat: Preheat the oven to 350 degrees F.